Toenail Pain [Toenail Fungus, Ingrown Toenails, Discolored Toenails]

-- The streak may even be white; in this case be aware of a nodule or irregularity that is forming under the nail plate.
+- In this case, the streak may even be white; in this case, be aware of a nodule or irregularity forming under the nail plate.

 - If you have ever considered that there may be a wart underneath your nail that is just not healing.

 - The odds of the streak in your fingernail are actually pretty low because many people, especially African Americans, normally have light, thin streaks of dark pigment that form a vertical line down their nail, which is completely normal.
 It is effortless to predict whether the streak is dangerous or safe.

 - Normal vertical streaks of pigment that are not melanoma.
 This is especially common in non-white individuals.
 These are usually thin lines in a very normal-looking nail; check the guide below to see if you are on the safe side or if you should get it checked out.

 - Trauma and loss of fingernail leading to a streak of blood.
 If the blood is not advancing, then you should get it checked out to be safe!
 But this should eventually grow out at 1mm per month.